Motorcyclist takes police on pursuit through Waikato spanning over 80kms

 Multiple police cars and police dog units were also spotted by locals in Hamilton.

-Upon returning to the city, a police spokesperson said they obtained the motorcycle and were searching the area for the rider after they took off on foot.
+Upon returning to the city, a police spokesperson said they located the motorcycle in Bader and were searching the area for the rider, with the assistance of the police dog unit, after they took off on foot.

-"One person has been taken into custody and no further issues," they said.
+A police spokesperson said a man was arrested around 9.10pm.
+He has been charged with reckless driving, failing to stop for police, and unlawfully possessing ammunition.

+He is due to appear in Hamilton District Court on June 25.